losizm/scamper/README.md

 ## Multipart Message Body

-You can create a message with multipart form-data, which is generally required for form submission containing file content.
-When the multipart body is added to the message, the **Content-Type** header is set to _multipart/form-data_ with a boundary parameter whose value is used to delimit parts in the encoded body.
+You can create a message with multipart form data, which is generally required for form submission containing file content.

 ```scala
 import java.io.File